MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Optimization Methods

-The proof of Lemma~\ref{main_lemma} (Appendix~\ref{appx:proof_main_lemma}) analyzes each constraint at \textit{strict local minmax points} and establishes that, with $\beta$ properly chosen,\footnote{ In practice, relaxing $\beta$ does not substantially increase constraint violation.
-We recommend setting $\beta$ between $10^{-5}$ and 0.01.} the constraints are either fully satisfied or violated up to a small tolerance error, if the model does not collapse.
-The proof further shows that, as long as the feasible region is non-negligible, the model is unlikely to collapse.
-In practice, if the model converges to a near-zero subgroup size, the run is restarted using a different random seed.
-Persistent collapse suggests that the feasible region defined by the multiple constraints should be carefully re-evaluated.
+The proof of Lemma~\ref{main_lemma} (Appendix B.3) analyzes each constraint at \textit{strict local minmax points} and establishes that, with $\beta$ properly chosen,\footnote{ Constraint violation is insensitive to $\beta$; $\beta \in [10^{-5}, 10^{-2}]$ works well.} the constraints are either fully satisfied or violated up to a small tolerance error, if the model does not collapse.
+The proof further shows that, as long as the feasible region is non-negligible, the model is unlikely to collapse.\footnote{If the model collapses to a near-zero subgroup, we restart with a new seed; persistent collapse indicates the constraint-defined feasible region should be re-evaluated.}